 It’s never too late

-to give your family’s wellbeing a high priority.
-The ‘Five Ways to Wellbeing’ will help you to develop a wellbeing plan for your family.
+to make your family’s wellbeing a high priority.
+The ‘Five Ways to Wellbeing’ are suggestions that you can use as tips to improve family wellbeing.
 Talk about your plan as a family, and

 schedule it into your family recreation time.

-Using the Five Ways to Wellbeing with your family
+Using the 5 Ways to Wellbeing with your family

 - have a regular family dinner and encourage your teenager to invite a friend

-- participate in school activies or events to meet other school families
+- participate in school activities or events to meet other school families

 - organise a weekly family games night – inside or outside games where everyone can have fun together